Our newest Platinum Moments bake-along is live! Get the video tutorial here.

-The difference between the two yeasts is the rate of action.
+The difference between instant yeast and active dry yeast is the rate of action.
 The instant yeast is a faster-acting yeast while the rate of action of the active dry yeast is more moderate.
-Our instant yeast products are Red Star Quick Rise, Platinum Yeast, Platinum Instant Sourdough Yeast and Red Star Organic Instant Yeast.
-Our active dry yeast products are Red Star Active Dry Yeast and Red Star All-Natural Active Dry Yeast.
+Our instant yeast products include Red Star Quick Rise, Platinum Yeast, Platinum Instant Sourdough and Red Star Organic Instant Yeast.
+Our active dry yeast products include Red Star Active Dry Yeast and Red Star All-Natural Active Dry Yeast.

 In traditional dough making methods (kneading by hand or in a stand mixer), you may use instant yeast and active dry yeast interchangeably, one for one.
 You may incorporate either type of yeast using either of these two methods: rehydrating the yeast in warm water with sugar first, or blending the yeast with the dry ingredients prior to adding warm liquids.
 With instant yeast, the dough may rise faster; with active dry yeast, the same dough may rise more slowly.
 Simply monitor how the dough is rising and adjust the time accordingly.